oste/rds-migrate/README.md

 ### How it works

-The script will create a MIGRATIONS schema and a table matching your `RDS_DATABASE` config in your database.
-The `RDS_DATABASE` table will contain the current migration version.
+The script will create a MIGRATIONS schema and a table matching your `RDS_SCHEMA` environment variable.
+The `RDS_SCHEMA` table will contain the current migration version.
 Running `rds-migrate` will check the table and run new migrations if needed.

 ### Prerequisites

-* All migration scripts should have numeric filenames starting at 0 and be placed in the directory passed to rds-migrate command.
+- All migration scripts should have numeric filenames starting at 0 and be placed in the directory passed to rds-migrate command.
 For example `/src/migrations/0.sql`, `/src/migrations/1.sql` etc.

+- Before running each statement the `APP_SCHEMA_ENV` placeholder will be replaced by the `RDS_SCHEMA` environment variable.
+This allows for a dynamic schema.

 ## Running the tests